vault27/Foundation/vxlan.md

 - All VTEPs must have the same virtual MAC address
 - Enable ARP suppression for every vni in nve interface
 - Enable anycast distributed gateway on all VLAN interfaces

+Configuration overview (Add to the existing L2 configuration)
+- Add SVI interfaces for every VLAN
+- Put VLAN interfaces into VRF in order to isolate them from Underlay routing table
+- Create a virtual MAC - one per switch - it should be the same on all switches
+- Enable anycast gateway on VLAN interfaces

 ### Symmetric IRB
 - Routing happends both on ingress and egress VTEP: Leaf1 gets frame in VLAN/VNI 1, puts it to IP VRF A, IP VRF sends it to Leaf 2 with VNI of this VRF, Leaf 2 puts it into proper MAC VRF